marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 &nbsp;

-# Action can do asynchronous work
+# Actions can do asynchronous work

 They download information from the internet, or do any other async work.